PM spends Truth and Reconciliation Day pondering ongoing genocide of Indigenous Peoples while getting in one last summer swim - The Beaverton

 “Indigenous people have been through so much,” Trudeau said while standing on a beach.
 “So much damn rain,” he muttered, scanning the horizon for a hint of clear skies.
 “Um, I mean, so many tribulations, falling on them like cold rain.
 Like a cold rain that prevents them from going for that one last swim of the season that they were really looking forward to, but luckily doesn’t rule out surfing.”

 A national holiday to contemplate the horrors of the residential system and the ongoing destruction of Indigenous communities is one of the 14 out of 94 calls to action from the Commission that have been completed in the six years since the Commission’s final report was released.
-Trudeau, who has made reconciliation a major theme of his election campaigns, is hopeful that today will be a day of reflection, healing, and water that’s either calm enough to warm up for an early evening swim or choppy enough to form some decent waves.
+Trudeau, who has made reconciliation a major theme of his campaigns, is hopeful that today will be a day of reflection, healing, and water that’s either calm enough to warm up for an early evening swim or choppy enough to form some decent waves.

 Despite being invited by a B.C.
 First Nation to spend the day with residential school survivors and their families, Trudeau felt that engaging in leisure activities as a private citizen while sporadically remembering what today is about would better reflect how most Canadians will be observing this solemn holiday.